Maybourne Beverly Hills Cited $4.4 Million for Worker Recall Law Violations

 The Role of the Labor Commissioner’s Office

 The Labor Commissioner’s Office, part of the DIR, investigates wage theft and unfair competition while enforcing worker protections.
-Through campaigns like “Reaching Every Californian,” the office educates workers and employers on their rights and responsibilities under laws such as the Worker Recall Law.
+Through campaigns like “Reaching Every Californian,” the office educates workers and employers on their rights and responsibilities under laws such as the California Worker Recall Law.

 A Strong Message to Employers